Robert-van-Engelen/Forth850/README.md

 - an extended "full version" with additional Forth words
 - with an improved command line editor, like Forth500
 - ability to load Forth source code from the TEXT editor
+- serial IO to communicate via RS232 and load source code

 ## Forth850 manual